Chapter 23

 I was at an utter loss.
 “Right, er… Did I ever tell you I have a twin brother?”

-“Steven!?” she erupted.
-Her face betrayed a flurry of confused emotions, from hope to despair.
+“Steven!?”
+Yvette’s face betrayed a flurry of confused emotions, from hope to despair.

 I walked cautiously toward her, slowly took her by the arm.
 “You had better sit down,” I said.
 “This may take a while to explain.”